AnaMelisaGo/kids-first-healthy-cooking/README.md

 ### Recipes

 In this section, I put some cool recipes that can help families in making delicious and healthy meals for their kids.
 I added some healthy facts too about the main ingredient of the recipe.
 I added a button to click for an easy access to the navigation bar.
-It's a light green button that says "Top".
+It's a light green button that says "Top" with an arrow pointing to the top.

 <p align="center">
 <img src="assets/images/screenshot-info-corner.png" alt="A photo of a bowl full of spinach with its healthy info">